fahadali323/BankApp/public_html/Project/Proposal.md

 - Milestone 3
 - [ ] \(mm/dd/yyyy of completion) User will be able to transfer between their accounts
   -  Link to related .md file: [Link Name](link url)
+  - [ ] \(mm/dd/yyyy of completion) Clearly label this activity with a heading showing “Internal Transfer”
+    -  Link to related .md file: [Link Name](link url)
   - [ ] \(mm/dd/yyyy of completion) Form should include a dropdown for account_src and a dropdown for account_dest (only accounts the user owns; no world account)
     -  Link to related .md file: [Link Name](link url)
   - [ ] \(mm/dd/yyyy of completion) Form should include a field for a positive numeric value